bobleesj/learn-swift-with-bob/course/swift-intermediate/class-struct-difference.md

 # Class vs Struct

 ## Introduction
-Great to see you at lesson 8 of Part 1 Swift Fundamentals with Bob.
-I'm super excited.
-You all know, and you should by now, that there is no inheritance in Structs.
-Right?
-Okay, anything else?
-Sure, there is.
-Let's find out.
+Welcome to Lesson 8.
+There are two objectives.
+First, you will learn the fundamental difference between structs and classes by understanding value types and reference types.
+I expect you to know that structs do not provide inheritance.
+However, we will focus on the reason behind.

 ## Problem
-  1. What's the difference besides inheritance?
+  1. What are the differences besides inheritance?
   2. When to use Structs over Classes?

-### Create Class
+## Design Class

 ```swift
 class HumanClass {
   var name: String